MatthiasSchmid93/BpmAnalyzer/README.md

 - Ableton Link is integrated so it can connect to a wide range of VJ Software, DAWs and more
 - MIDI mapping implementation for sending the BPM to the connected programms

+Installation:

+1. Download all files in the repository and save them in a new folder
+2. Run BpmAnalyzer.py from the commandline